Perkedel/Lah-Mboh/docs/Tutorial/SourcePortsAndIwads.md

 >
 > Developers may edit the source port for their specific project.
 > For best result, use the binary provided with from the IWAD if you'd like to play e.g. TCs, or a standalone designed game.
+>
+> Only SFW IWADs & PWADs are shown!
+> For those *😏😏😏😏😏😏* stuffs, see the list on `Bring-your-own-usb-nsfw` (coming soon)

 ## Legends

 ### Symbol

+- `Official` = Came from the author or the company themselves.
+Source Ports that are available fresh from the factory oven.
+Mods, Plugins, Addons, Download / Market place held by the company themselves.
+- `Vanilla` = Original.
+Game Engine original source code and/or binary.
+Things that Source Ports derives from the beginning.
 - `Arena DM` = Multiplayer focused, Deathmatch, Social Media Hangout
 - `Deprecated` = Old & discontinued.
 Maybe replaced with the newer one.
 If Engine is deprecated, that mean its the recommendation to just that new one instead.
+- `Paid` = Source port or collections of it are paid (as most rest of them do not).
+Symbol unecessary for IWADs or PWADs / DLC, unless otherwise stated.
+- `Censored` = Contains censorship of certain regular element to cope out regional or mass regulations.

 ## idtech0